 We will recruit 150 participants for this stage.
 The sample size is based on the number of instrument items anticipated to be developed during qualitative ground work, with expert consensus advocating samples of ten subjects per instrument items.
-Research subjects will be older patients with frailty (Section 6) who are receiving emergency care at University Hospitals Leicester NHS Trust's Emergency Department.
-Leicester's ED is one of the busiest in Europe, and is located centrally in one of the UK's most culturally diverse cities (36).
-Eligible patients will be identified by the clinical care team (researchers and trained research nurses are part of the clinical care team) using ED 'dashboard' software systems which are already in place and used routinely for clinical and research applications.
+Research subjects will be older patients with frailty (Section 6) who are receiving care at the Emergency Departments and Acute Medicine Units at Nottingham University Hospitals NHS Trust, Frimley Health NHS Foundation Trust, and Chesterfield Royal Hospital NHS Foundation Trust.

+Eligible patients will be identified by the clinical care team (researchers and trained research nurses are part of the clinical care team) using departmental 'dashboard' software systems which are already in place and used routinely for clinical and research applications.
 Having explained the objectives and overview of the study and provided written information for later reference, we will invite consent for potential participants to complete a preliminary version of the PROM-OPAC instrument.
-This will be a questionnaire enquiring about baseline health, participants' reasons for attending the ED, and their preferred outcomes from the current care episode.
+This will be a questionnaire enquiring about baseline health, participants' reasons for attending hospital, and their preferred outcomes from the current care episode.
 The instrument will take approximately 10-30 minutes to complete, depending on whether participants wish to provide additional comments.
 Consent for participation will be taken by one of the researchers or by a trained research nurse; the self-administered electronic questionnaire will include a tick box consent declaration.

-Patients attending the ED inevitably spend time waiting for assessments, investigations, or transfers.
+Patients attending for acute and emergency care inevitably spend time waiting for assessments, investigations, or transfers.
 We will approach potential participants during these waiting periods both in order to avoid inconveniencing them and their care processes, and also to allow attention on deciding whether they wish to take part and on completing the instrument.
 Some participants will be triaged as 'ambulatory' and may feel comfortable completing the tool in the waiting room (and may welcome the distraction), whereas others will prefer us to return when they are in the relative privacy of a cubicle space.
 We will accommodate their preference.
 Some participants will prefer to complete the instrument with the assistance or input of a relative or familiar caregiver.
 This will be the case especially for those participants with cognitive impairment, who may need support to reflect on their reasons for seeking care and whose perspectives are equally requiring representation within a measure for older peoples' care.
 Some participants may ask the researcher to help them completing the instrument; we will note any assistance required by participants, in order to inform iteration of the tool.
 The time taken for staff administration and patients' completion of the instrument will be recorded.